alfredbaudisch/alfredbaudisch.com/content/experiments/exploring-making-nintendo-64-graphics-n64/logs/2025-11-20-banjo-kazooie-n64-environments-and-levels-texture-blending-and-vertex-color-usage.md

   <figcaption>Source: The Cutting Room Floor</figcaption>
 </figure>

-There’s also the usage of noise and alpha textures.
+There's also the usage of noise and alpha textures.
 If we go back again to the first screenshot example, the game uses a 32×32 noise texture for most of Spiral Mountain:

 [![](/media/wp-content/2025/11/SCR-20251119-sgsw-1024x618.jpeg)](/media/wp-content/2025/11/SCR-20251119-sgsw.jpeg)